-Saturday of the 31st Week in Ordinary Time [II]
+Saturday of the Thirty-first Week in Ordinary Time

 The Pharisees, who loved money, heard all these things and sneered at Him.